Emily Wierszewski Ph.D.

 Emily Wierszewski joined SHU in 2010.
 Her research interests are situated at the intersection of writing pedagogy and race and disability, as well as student research and multimodality.
 She primarily teaches first-year writing courses and chairs both the English Program and the Undergraduate Writing Program.
 She's a mom to two young book-lovers who keep her very busy when she's not on campus.

 - Ph.D. in English/Literacy, Rhetoric, and Social Practice from Kent State University (Kent, OH), 2010

 - M.A. in English/Written Communication from Eastern Michigan University (Ypsilanti, MI), 2006

 - B.A. in English/Writing from Adrian College (Adrian, MI), 2004

 - Research is about theses instead of discovery.
-(Forthcoming).
+(2018).
 D.M.
 Loewe and C. Ball (Eds.), Bad Ideas About Writing.
+[More Information]

 - Finding their voices: Comics and synthesis in first-year research writing.
 (2016).
 In J. Purdy and R. McClure (Eds.), The Future Scholar.
 Information Today.